ray-project/ray/doc/source/ray-core/tasks.rst

 Waiting for Partial Results
 ---------------------------

-Calling **ray.get** on Ray remote task returns will block until the task finished execution.
+Calling **ray.get** on Ray task results will block until the task finished execution.
 After launching a number of tasks, you may want to know which ones have finished executing without blocking on all of them.
 This could be achieved by (:ref:`ray-wait-ref`).
 The function works as follows.